Lou Dobbs Says Without Evidence That ‘Many’ Illegal Aliens Voted In Midterm Elections

-On Thursday night, Fox News host Lou Dobbs repeated his opinion that “many” illegal aliens voted in the recent elections as if it is a fact.
+On Thursday night, Fox Business Network host Lou Dobbs repeated his opinion that “many” illegal aliens voted in the recent elections as if it is a fact.

 According to a Washington Post report, during Lou Dobbs Tonight, the host spoke with David N. Bossie, a former deputy Trump campaign manager.
 During that segment, Dobbs said the following.